TomoyukiAota/photo-location-map/README.md

 # Photo Location Map

-This application displays the locations where your photos are taken on OpenStreetMap.
+This application displays the locations where your photos are taken on a map.

 Currently, this application is a work in progress.